Skip to content

 The Emotional Journey

-With longer stories like movies or novels, it takes repeated steps for the main character to solve their challenge.
-There might be an initial challenge which the main character fails to overcome, only to dig deeper and find a solution during her second attempt.
+With longer stories like movies or novels, it takes repeated steps for the main character to overcome their challenge(s).

 Marketing stories are usually shorter.
 More times than not, there is a single challenge with a single solution.

-Story Solution
+The Story Solution

-At the end of the story, the main character uses your solution (product, service, etc.) to solve their challenge, and restore balance back to their life.
+At the end of the story, the main character uses your solution (product, service, etc.) to solve their challenge and restore balance back to their life.

-Create the right connection, and it will last forever, constantly attracting your audience to your products and services each time they have a similar need.
+Marketing stories about your brand, product, or service act like a magnet.
+Create the right connection and it will last forever, constantly attracting your audience to your products and services.

 CHAPTER 4:

-How to Get Started With Brand Storytelling
+How to Get Started with Brand Storytelling

-In this chapter you will learn everything you need to know about getting started with telling brand stories.
+In this chapter, you will learn everything you need to know about getting started with telling brand stories.

 A lot of what we cover will feel familiar to you.
 Remember, as marketers, we tell stories all the time.